Skip to main content

 Brain Size

-The brain of a squirrel is just as big as a walnut.
+The brain of a squirrel is only about the size of a walnut!

 The Red Squirrel Is Related To: